UNFAIR

 How this appears in Unfair

-The platform may apply stricter duplicate and interaction assumptions and reduce ranking confidence for proprietary blends.
+The platform may apply stricter duplicate and interaction assumptions and reduce ranking confidence for proprietary formulas.

 Clinical safety note

-Treat proprietary blends as high-uncertainty sources and prefer clinician-guided oversight for complex or high-risk stacks.
+Treat proprietary formulas as high-uncertainty sources and prefer clinician-guided oversight for complex or high-risk stacks.